Warning: Do No Listen To These Tracks While Driving

 Desert Moon Song

 This album is by Dean Evenson and has 11 compositions, a total of 55 minutes of music.
 The instruments are mostly flute and synthesizers.
 If you like coyotes in the distance you’ll like the atmosphere of this album.

 The Shaman’s Heart

 This is a sample of Shamanistic drumming.
-Some people like it; some don’t.
-It’s by Metcalf and Roach and over an hour long; one composition:
+Some people like it, some don’t.
+It’s by Metcalf and Roach and is over an hour long; one composition:

-The album by Amoraea Dreamseed has many compositions and the whole album is about 50 minutes long.
+This album by Amoraea Dreamseed has many compositions and the whole album is about 50 minutes long.
 I’m not a big fan of Dreamseed but some people really like her.

 No sample here.
 I mention The Visit as it is something different.
 It’s a narrative story Bob Monroe wrote for his wife when she was dying.
 I think that’s the story about how the track came to be.
-Bob narrates leading the listener to a special place, leading the listener through a hemi-sync infused story with the nature background sounds of a hiking- trail along the way.
+Bob’s narration leads the listener to a special place; leading the listener through a hemi-sync infused story with background sounds of nature found while hiking along a small creek.

 The Cut List: